pylhc/pylhc.github.io/docs/guis/development/ide_install.md

 ## Importing a Project

+The project can be imported using the git-integrations of the IDEs directly, using the gitlab paths below.
+This should be straightforward, but you are giving up some control.

+In the next subsections the manual path of getting the source-code into the IDE is outlined.

 ### Clone the Repository

-First you should clone the desired repository to an adequate location on your harddrive, depending on which project you want to work on:
+First you should clone the desired repository to an adequate location on your hard-drive, depending on which project you want to work on: